 Government policy in the Union of South Africa did not develop in isolation, but against the backdrop of black political initiatives.
-Segregation and apartheid assumed their shape, in part, as a white response to blacks' increasing participation in the country's economic life and their assertion of political rights.

-Despite the government's efforts to shore up traditionalism and retribalise them, black people became more fully integrated into the urban and industrial society of 20th-century South Africa than elsewhere on the continent.
-An educated élite of clerics, teachers, businesspeople, journalists and professionals grew to be a major force in black politics.
-Mission Christianity and its associated educational institutions exerted a profound influence on black political life, and separatist churches were early vehicles for African political assertion.
+Segregation and apartheid assumed their shape, in part, as a white response to Africans' increasing participation in the country's economic life and their assertion of political rights.
+Despite the Government's efforts to shore up traditionalism and retribalise them, black people became more fully integrated into the urban and industrial society of 20th-century South Africa than happened elsewhere on the continent.
+An educated élite of clerics, teachers, business people, iournalists and professionals grew to be a major force in black politics.

-The experiences of studying abroad and, in particular, interaction with black people struggling for their rights elsewhere in Africa, the United States of America and the Caribbean, played an important part.

-A vigorous black press arose, associated in its early years with such pioneer editors as John Tengo Jabavu, Pixley ka Isaka Seme, Dr Abdullah Abdurahman, Sol Plaatje and John Dube serving the black reading public.
+Mission Christianity and its associated educational institutions exerted a profound influence on African political life, and separatist churches were early vehicles for African political assertion.
+The experiences of studying abroad, and in particular, interaction with black people struggling for their rights elsewhere in Africa, the United States of America and the Caribbean, played an important part.
+A vigorous black press, associated in its early years with such pioneer editors as J.T.
+Jabavu, Pixley Seme, Dr Abdullah Abdurahman, Sol Plaatje and John Dube, served the black reading public.

-At the same time, African communal struggles to maintain access to the land in rural areas posed a powerful challenge to the white state.
+At the same time, African communal struggles to maintain access to the land in rural areas posed a powerful challenge to the white State.

 Traditional authorities often led popular struggles against intrusive and manipulative policies.
 Government attempts to control and co-opt the chiefs often failed.

-Steps towards the formation of a national political organisation of coloured people began around the turn of the century, with the formation of the African Political Organisation in 1902 by Dr Abdurahman, mainly in the Cape Province.

-The African National Congress (ANC), founded in 1912, became the most important black organisation, drawing together traditional authorities and the educated African élite in common causes.
+Steps towards the formation of a national political organisation of coloureds began around the turn of the century, with the formation of the African Political Organisation in 1902 by Dr Abdurahman mainly in the Cape Province.
+The African National Congress (ANC), founded in 1912, became, however, the most important black organisation drawing together traditional authorities and the educated African élite in common causes.

 In its early years, the ANC was concerned mainly with constitutional protest.
-Worker militancy emerged in the wake of World War I and continued through the 1920s.
-It included strikes and an anti-pass campaign, given impetus by women, particularly in the Free State, resisting the extension of the pass laws to them.
-The Industrial and Commercial Workers' Union, under the leadership of Clements Kadalie, was (despite its name) the first populist, nationwide organisation representing black people in rural as well as urban areas.
+Worker militancy emerged in the wake of the First World War, and continued through the 1920s.

+It included strikes and an anti-pass campaign given impetus by women, particularly in the Free State, resisting extension of the pass laws to them.
+The Industrial and Commercial Workers' Union, under the leadership of Clements Kadalie, was (despite its name) the first populist, nationwide organisation representing blacks in rural as well as urban areas.
 But it was short-lived.

-The Communist Party, formed in 1921 and since then a force for both non-racialism and worker organisations, was to prove far longer-lasting.
+The Communist Party, formed in 1921 and since then a force for both non-racialism and worker organisation, was to prove far longer-lasting.
 In other sections of the black population too, the turn of the century saw organised opposition emerging.
-Gandhi's leadership of protest against discriminatory laws gave impetus to the formation of provincial Indian congresses, including the Natal Indian Congress formed by him in 1894.
+Gandhi's leadership of protest against discriminatory laws gave impetus to the formation of provincial Indian congresses, including the Natal Indian Congress formed by Ghandi in 1894.

 The principles of segregationist thinking were laid down in a 1905 report by the South African Native Affairs Commission and continued to evolve in response to these economic, social and political pressures.
-In keeping with its recommendations, the first union government enacted the seminal Natives Land Act.
-1913 (Act 27 of 1913).
+In keeping with its recommendations, the first Union government enacted the seminal Natives Land Act in 1913.

 This defined the remnants of their ancestral lands after conquest for African occupation, and declared illegal all land purchases or rent tenancy outside these reserves.
-The centenary of this Act was commemorated in 2013.

-The reserves ("homelands" as they were subsequently called) eventually comprised about 13% of South Africa's land surface.
-Administrative and legal dualism reinforced the division between white citizens and black non-citizens, a dispensation personified by the governor-general who, as "supreme chief" over the country's African majority, was empowered to rule them by administrative fiat and decree.
+The reserves ('homelands' as they were subsequently called) eventually comprised about 13% of South Africa's land surface.
+Administrative and legal dualism reinforced the division between white citizen and black non-citizen, a dispensation personified by the Governor-General who, as 'Supreme Chief' over the country's African majority, was empowered to rule them by administrative fiat and decree.